ropensci-archive/getlandsat/README.md

 `getlandsat` provides access to Landsat <https://landsat.usgs.gov> 8 metadata and images hosted on AWS S3 at <https://registry.opendata.aws/landsat-8/>.
 The package only fetches data.
 It does not attempt to aid users in downstream usage, but some additional functionality may be added.

+A new function `lsat_search()` lets you search for Landsat images by using the API from Development Seed documented at <https://github.com/sat-utils/sat-api>

 Potential users are probably anyone from scientists asking questions about biodiversity or land use change, to software developers creating tools for users to vizualize their data.

 ## Install